mjfwebb/mjfwebb/README.md

 ### Hello!

-- 🔭 I’m currently working at Neo4j on the GraphQL team
-- 👯 I’m looking to collaborate on GraphQL security analysis tools!

 <!--
 **mjfwebb/mjfwebb** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.